Meteorology

-Student are expected to complete MTEOR 542 (Physical Meteorology) and MTEOR 543 (Advanced Dynamic Meteorology I).
-In addition, students should take at least 4 courses from the list of graduate Meteorology electives or from outside the department according to the students’ professional goals and interests.
+All M.S. students are expected to complete at least 6 courses from the list of graduate Meteorology courses or from outside the department according to the students’ professional goals and interests.
 Students without prior synoptic meteorology course work must complete MTEOR 511 and may substitute these credits in place of other elective courses.
+Students without prior Dynamic Meteorology course work must take the Mteor 543 and Mteor 554 dynamic sequence.
+Ph.D. students are expected to take an additional 12 credits of structured coursework beyond the courses required for the M.S. degree.

 1. Demonstrate comprehensive understanding of scholarly literature in the area of study.